Billion Hearts Beating Foundation

 Under awareness program, BHB organizes various health camps & health awareness drives in different parts of the country to reach out and educate people about the importance of health.

-The vision of the Billion Hearts Beating Foundation is to touch a billion lives through access to free preventive healthcare.
+Billion Hearts Beating Foundation hopes to create a healthy India, by touching a billion lives through healthcare.